 Series of articles

-The AI regulation is a comprehensive law with many different provisions and considerations.
-What about what AI systems are allowed?
-Soon you will read more about the obligations and nuances involved at nldigitalgovernment.nl.
+The AI Act is a comprehensive law with many different provisions and considerations.
+For instance, what AI systems are allowed?
+We will keep you informed via this website, nldigitalgovernment.nl.

 Questions